Gede Sunu

-I Gede Sunu Jyesta Wibawa (born on 24 April 2002), simply known as Gede Sunu, is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Bali United.
+I Gede Sunu Jyesta Wibawa (born on 24 April 2002), simply known as Gede Sunu, is an Indonesian professional footballer who plays as a midfielder for Championship club Persekat Tegal.

 Career

 Bali United

 Sunu made his debut at the group stage of 2023–24 AFC Cup against Stallion Laguna on 20 September 2023.
 He made his Liga 1 debut on 24 February 2024 against PSM Makassar.